 But if Capitalism, Keynes, and Hayek have all failed, then we must search for the roots of their failure.
 If capitalist rhetoric no longer describes economic reality (and hasn’t described it for the last 60 years), then we must discover a rhetoric more aligned with reality.
 In order to do this, we will have to re-examine economic theory from the ground up to discover the flaws and find the cure.
 And the cure, I am convinced, is to re-establish economic science on its traditional base, a base that disappeared in the late 19th century.
 And the base of economics, as with any humane science (science that examines relationships between human beings) is justice.

 Books by John Médaille and on distributism are available in The Imaginative Conservative Bookstore.
 This is part I of Dr. Médaille’s series on the Economics of Distributism.
-Click here for parts II, III, IV, V. This originally ran on Front Porch Republic and is published here with the permission of the author.
+Click here for parts II, III, IV, V. This originally ran on Front Porch Republic and is republished here with gracious permission from the author.
+The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
+Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
+Please consider donating now.

 1. R. Matthews, Jobs of Our Own: Building a Stakeholder Society (Sydney, Australia and West Wickham, UK: Comerford and Miller, 1999), 119